tymc47/wheresWaldo/README.md

 # Where's Waldo (A photo tagging app)
 A web version of the renowned Where's Waldo game made with Typescript and React.
 This project is a part of the Javascript course of The Odin Project.
-The aim of this project is to practice using Typescript and BaaS while mimicking a photo-tagging app.
+The aim of this project is to practice using Typescript and BaaS to create a photo-tagging app.

 ### Live Demo
 [Try Here](https://wheres-waldo-1637e.web.app/)